Takun J: Anti-corruption campaign

-Notable performances and endorsement deals

-Takun J performs at the annual two-day Hipco festival in Monrovia.
-On July 27, 2012, he performed with Nasseman, David Mell, Nozi and Mr. Smith at the Lone Star Cell musical concert.
-On December 7, 2013, he also performed at the second annual Liberia Music Festival, held at Slipway Sports Pitch.
-On March 15, 2014, Takun J performed at the Holiday Beach Jam in Congo Town alongside J. Martins, R2Bees, Scientific, Cypha D’King, Sweetz and F.A.
-He works with UNICEF as an ambassador of music.
-In March 2014, The Daily Observer reported that Takun J signed a two-year endorsement deal with Lonestar Cell MTN.
-As part of the deal, he is expected to appear and perform on Lonestar Cell/MTN programs.

 Physical altercation with Edwin Snowe

 On June 17, 2013, Takun J had an encounter with Edwin Snowe after narrowly escaping a head-on collision with Snowe's vehicle.
-The incident between the two individuals occurred at the United Nations Drive toward the Mamba Point diplomatic community.
+The incident between the two individuals occurred near the Mamba Point diplomatic community.
 Takun J said Snowe pulled him out of his car and punched him several times.
 Snowe confirmed the occurrence of the incident and admitted to punching Takun J. After the incident had died down, Takun J wrote a formal complaint to the House of Representatives of Liberia about the punches he received from Snowe.